 Initial Study.
 A study prepared by the Facility during a project's planning phase that classifies the project's probable environmental impact.
 The Initial Study identifies areas of environmental concern and assesses whether potential impacts are sufficient to require the preparation of an Environmental Impact Report.
 If no significant impacts exist, a Negative Declaration is prepared instead.

 inspection agency.
-A duly licensed person or firm specializing in construction inspections, including materials testing.
+A duly licensed person or firm specializing in construction inspections.

 latent defect.
 A defect that is not visible or active during the course of construction or before Final Completion.

 letter of instruction.
 Written instruction, issued by the University's Representative, that interprets or clarifies the contract documents without changing the scope of work or adjusting the contract sum or contract time and that is consistent with the intent of the contract documents.

 liquidated damages.
 A fixed sum that is specified in the Agreement and which the contractor is assessed as a measure of damages that the University will suffer for each day the work remains incomplete beyond the expiration of the contract time.